 This salad is by far the favorite of our family.
 It was one salad I could count on my boys eating, even when they were little.
-We enjoyed it for years at a local St. Louis restaurant, The Pasta House Company.
+This is a copycat recipe of a hugely popular salad at a local St. Louis restaurant, The Pasta House Company.
 Once I figured out how to make it at home, it became a regular on our dinner menus.
 It's great paired with just about anything--not just Italian food.
-It's healthy, wholesome ingredients make it a winner.
+The simple, wholesome ingredients are such a winning combination.
 I almost always make it when we entertain.
-Everyone seems to love it.
+Everyone loves it.

 Step 2.
 Cut each artichoke quarter in half.

 Step 4.
 Put the lettuce, artichokes, pimentos (or roasted red peppers), red onions, and grated Parmesan in a large bowl and toss together with vinaigrette.